rmr1012/scrapeswa/README.md

 {'Flight': '1077', 'Leave': datetime.datetime(2019, 5, 10, 21, 25), 'Arrive': datetime.datetime(2019, 5, 10, 22, 55), 'src': 'SFO', 'dst': 'LAX', 'bestAval': 'Economy', 'Business': {'fare': 253, 'earn': 2665, 'pts': 17319, 'ppd': 68.45, 'epd': 10.53}, 'Anytime': {'fare': 225, 'earn': 1960, 'pts': 15287, 'ppd': 67.94, 'epd': 8.71}, 'Economy': {'fare': 75, 'earn': 339, 'pts': 4404, 'ppd': 58.72, 'epd': 4.52}}])
 ```
+## Non-pip utilities
+If you check out this repository, you will be able to use a few more utilities built based on this tool.

+#### checkSW.py
+This is a tool I built to figure out who shouhld visit who bwtween my girlfriend and I. If you're in a long distance relationship, this tool could really help you.
+I'm still working on perfecting the batch scrape ability of this script.
+Next step is to set it up in crontab to run daily and populate everyday's results in a database, then build a data visualizer to get a good idea of ticket pricing trends and best course of action to see my beloved.

+#### models.py
+A sqlalchemy ORM built to help orginize the scraped data

+#### card.html
+A snippet of a single flight card from a fully loaded page.
+Helps you understand how the scraper is built